 Kristy did the same thing the following week, except this time it was from a different location and at night, and this time also the throng below witnessed a horrifying accident.

-Stretched out before Kristy Reed that evening was a thousand acres of concrete and all around him a cityscape of needle-shaped, spear-shaped, splinter-shaped structures glinting with glass whose margins were filled with wobbly reflections of neon light and candy-colored water.
-To run alone across the tons of concrete, high up, in view of the distant hotel windows, terraces, and rooftop gardens and in view of the helicopters, metal beasts of the nighttime air, wingless birds threading the moonbeams and laserlights, wanderers in black spaces flashing in the night, was to proclaim culpability before the sleepless city.
+Stretched out before Kristy Reed that evening were acres of concrete and all around him a cityscape of needle-shaped, spear-shaped, splinter-shaped structures glinting with glass whose margins were filled with wobbly reflections of neon light and candy-colored water.
+To run alone across the tons of concrete, high up, in view of the distant hotel windows, terraces, and rooftop gardens and in view of the helicopters, metal beasts of the nighttime air, wingless birds threading the moonbeams and laserlights, wanderers in black spaces flashing through the night, was to proclaim culpability before the sleepless city.
 Seen from below, Kristy must have appeared minuscule as he ran on and on after emptying into the streets his trashbags full of petal-shaped leaflets.
-Seen from above, it might have been discerned how insular the wide world actually was, with its arena of crystal buildings in a bowl of creamy light — how bizarre and yet ingenious, and how unrelated it was to the cavern-pocked barren desert, the lavender mountains shimmering unseen in the darkness beyond, the thirsty lands and the empty lands stitched together by the receding tracks of the lobo, the bandit, the outlaw, the outlier.
+Seen from above, it might have been discerned how insular the wide world actually was, with its arena of crystal buildings in a bowl of creamy light — how bizarre and yet ingenious, and how unrelated it was to the cavern-pocked barren desert and lavender mountains shimmering unseen in the darkness beyond, the thirsty lands and the empty lands stitched together by the receding tracks of the lobo, the bandit, the outlaw, the outlier.

 Kristy was just coming down from the rooftop when a security guard, a young woman whose duty it was to patrol the upper floors and rooftops, caught sight of him.
 She called out: